dvolk/sc/README.md

 ### Full example

 This is a full `sc` configuration example that uses yaml anchors for organisation.
-It deploys the `catboard` task board with `postgresql` in `docker` on 3 `LXD` nodes.
+It deploys the `catboard` task board with `postgresql` in `podman` on 3 `LXD` nodes.
 The service is load balanced with `Caddy` used as a reverse proxy.
 The cloud balancer set up is up to you, or you can just run a single caddy instance.
 It also shows an optional service diagram that is drawn on the service page with `mermaid.js`.

 ```yaml
 all_nodes: &all_nodes